 Things to Know

-- At the King Street Station, you can connect with Sounder commuter trains (usually only weekday rush hour service), Sound Transit express buses, Amtrak motorcoaches or walk to S. Jackson Street next to the station for local buses.
+- At the King Street Station, you can connect with Sound Transit commuter trains (typically weekday rush hour service only).

-- Other transit connections: the First Hill Streetcar is about a 5-minute walk away as well as the International District/Chinatown Link light rail station.
+- The First Hill Streetcar is about a 5-minute walk away from the Amtrak station as well as the International District/Chinatown Link light rail station.

 - You can also use Uber of Lyft to get from the King Street Station to your final destination.